Information for students arriving at Princeton University as of August 2, 2021.

 Travel-related quarantine will not be required, with the exception of unvaccinated students arriving from international locations.
 If you are unvaccinated and arriving from an international location, you will need to complete the COVID Risk Assessment Form 3-7 business days before you return to campus so that Global and Community Health at UHS can advise you whether travel-related quarantine is required.

-If your required vaccination records have not been submitted by August 1, 2021, you will have a hold placed on your record and will not be able to be enrolled for the fall semester or register for classes until this hold is resolved.
+If your required vaccination records were not submitted by August 1, 2021, you will have a hold placed on your record and will not be able to be enrolled for the fall semester or register for classes until this hold is resolved.

 First year students who fail to comply with vaccination deadlines (COVID and non-COVID) will have a TigerHub Vaccination Hold and will be unable to complete academic year sign-in or register for fall-term courses.